tomascarreras1000/Research-Project-Group-Movement/docs/README.md

 #### Behaviours

-As said by Craig Reynolds himself, we can set mmany differen rules to keep our units moving in a structured way:
+As said by Craig Reynolds himself, we can set many different rules to keep our units moving in a structured way:

  - Simple behaviors for individuals and pairs:
    + Seek and Flee